Master the AIDA-model for improved business results

 “Superior sales and distribution by itself can create a monopoly.
 An extremely superior product without good sales and distribution cannot. — Peter Thiel (co-founder Paypal, Palantir, and Clarium)“

 Apply it yourself

 Human attention is an interesting area explored by psychologists, neuroscientists and biologists.
-A lot of this research focuses on consciousness, or being aware of an external object.
+A lot of this research focuses on consciousness or being aware of an external object.
 How do you attract someone’s attention?
 By stimulating the senses.
 The most obvious organ to stimulate for marketing purposes are the eyes.
 You can advertise on television, publish a website or place a billboard next to a busy road.
 The key is in making the visual message striking.
 Here are two ways to do this:

 use disruption; you literally grab their attention by disrupting them.
 You can do this by placing ads in unusual locations or situations.
-An example of this, is the latest campaign by Suitsupply.
+An example of this is the latest campaign by Suitsupply.
 It evoked a lot of reactions worldwide!
-The company exposed kissing men to show attraction between humans.
+The company exposed kissing men to show the attraction between humans.
 Despite a lot of negative reactions, Suitsupply definitely grabbed the attention of thousands of people.